tikv/rfcs/text/2018-12-19-unified-log-format.md

 descriptive fields should be printed before other fields so that users can easily understand the logging purpose when reading log files.

-This facility can be provided by the logging framework, i.e. having a mandatory parameter `msg` served as this purpose.
+This facility can be provided by the logging framework, e.g. having a mandatory parameter `msg` served as this purpose.

 ### Note for Large Fields

 This RFC does not limit the key or value length of fields.
-However usually long content (i.e. > 1KB) is not friendly for log storing or log parsing and is likely to cause issues.
+However usually long content (e.g. > 1KB) is not friendly for log storing or log parsing and is likely to cause issues.
 It's up to logging framework users to decide whether or not these long content should be avoided.